-GASB has issued Statement No. 99, Omnibus 2022, effective for the year ending June 30, 2023.
+GASB Statement No. 100, Accounting Changes and Error Corrections, effective for the year ending June 30, 2024.
+This standard did not have a material impact on the financial statements.

 V. Future Changes in Accounting Standards

 The District will evaluate the impact each of these pronouncements may have on its financial statements and will implement them as applicable and when material.